trzy/Supermodel/Docs/README.txt

 Please keep in mind that MPEG music emulation is preliminary and the decoder is buggy.
 Periodic squeaks and pops occur on many music tracks.
-The Sega Custom Sound Processor (SCSP) emulator, used for sound emulation, is an older version of ElSemi's code and also quite buggy.
+The Sega Custom Sound Processor (SCSP) emulator, used for sound emulation, is also still quite buggy.
 Sound glitches are known to occur now and then, and many sounds and tunes do not sound quite correct yet.

 ===============